mavolin/adam/README.md

 * 🖥️ Typed (variadic) arguments and flags, as well as out-of-the-box parsing for shellword, and comma-based notations
 * 🌍 Support for localization
-* 🗒️ Utilities for things like permission handling, emojis, and awaiting responses and reactions
+* 🗒️ Utilities for permission handling, emojis, and awaiting responses and reactions
 * ⚡ Error handling with automatic stack trace generation
 * 👪 Command grouping through modules
 * ⏳ Command throttling/cooldowns
 * ✏️ Support for message edits
-* 🔄 Command overloading through options
 * 🤝 Middlewares
 * 🛑 Powerful access control system
 * 🔌 Custom command sources for commands available at runtime